 - Standardized test scores: Results of either the SAT or ACT are required.
 Please send your scores directly to Pomona from the testing agency.
 SAT and/or ACT scores printed on official high school transcripts will also be accepted if the transcript is submitted directly by the high school counselor or a designated school official.
 Applicants are welcome to use the score choice option.
 We will consider your highest section scores on the SAT by superscoring; we will also superscore ACT section scores.
 The writing section on the SAT and ACT is optional but recommended.
 SAT Subject Test scores are optional.
 In addition to the SAT or ACT test results, home-schooled students are encouraged, although not required, to submit results of at least two SAT Subject or Advanced Placement exams.
 These exams may allow home-schooled students to demonstrate their various academic abilities in ways that can provide additional context on a home-school application.
 Home-schooled applicants who have questions may contact Slade Burns or call the office directly at (909) 621-8134.

 |Early Decision 1||November||October||November|

 |Early Decision 2||December||December||November|

-- Interviews: If you're thinking about applying, we recommend you interview with an admissions officer, senior interviewer or an alumni representative.
+- Interviews: If you're thinking about applying, we offer on-campus interviews to juniors beginning in March.
+Seniors may interview up to mid-December.
 To schedule an on-campus interview, please register online at least three weeks in advance.
 If you live outside the area and can't visit campus for an interview, you can request an alumni interview.